michalis0/Cloud-and-Advanced-Analytics/1. Intro to GCP/readme.md

 ## Exercises

 ### Exercise 1 - Storage
-* From the side menu, go to _Storage_ > _Storage_ and create a new bucket (or go directly to the Bucket section by googling).
-Besides a unique name, you can keep the default configuration (but read through it anyway to see what kind of options are available to you).
+* From the side menu, go to _Storage_ > _Storage_ and create a new project with a name of yyour choice, then create a bucket (or go directly to the Bucket section by googling).
+Besides a unique name, you can keep the default configuration (but read through it anyway to see what kind of options are available to you) except for the "Access Control" parameter (under "Permission") which should be set to __Fine Grained__ and not "Uniform".
+This will allow you to get a Public URL for one of your file (next steps).
 * Upload a CSV from your laptop (either an existing one or one that you create for that purpose).
 * Change the permissions so that the file is readable by everyone (i.e., "Public").
+To make it publicly accessible, click on the three vertical dots of you csv file, then on _Edit Access_.
+You can now add an Entry where:
+  * _Entity_ = _Public_,
+  * _Name_N_ = _allUsers_,
+  * _Access_N_ = _Reader_
 * Access the CSV file from your browser (private session) using the public URL.
 * Remove the previously set permission.
 * For further reference the [documentation is available here](https://cloud.google.com/storage/docs/access-control/making-data-public?hl=en-GB).